 Heel Walk

-Heel walk is a limited ability to bring the foot upward, and it can also have numbness in the lower leg and foot.
+Heel walk is a limited ability to bring the foot upward, and it can also cause numbness in the lower leg and foot.
 This condition primarily appears when a nerve connected to the sciatic nerve—a major nerve that begins in the lower back and extends through the thigh—is impacted.

 How to Identify Foot Pain